Galazzo-Brothers/Carlton.Base/src/Flux/Flux.Debug/Carlton.Core.Flux.Debug/README.md

 - **State Viewer**: View the existing centralized flux state of the application as both a json console and table of event sourced mutations.
 Project the current state into all available application viewmodels.

-- **Modify State**: Add additional state mutations to the existing state to modify the current application in real time.
+- **State Modification**: Add additional state mutations to the existing state to modify the current application in real time.

 ## Dependencies